msatyan/MyNodeC/README.md

 The [N-API](https://nodejs.org/api/n-api.html) is expected to address this problem to a new level, it is expected to be Application Binary Interface (ABI) stable across versions of Node.js release.
 This will be a big relief for those who maintain native node.js Addon modules.
 Though the N-API was available with two past LTS node releases, it was experimental at that time.
 The current node.js LTS release (v10) has marked it as stable.
 I feel then it is right time to jump in and start using it.
 So far I am impressed with the concept and design because of its simplicity and easy to use than NAN.

 The **N-API** is C language API and it is part of node.js core itself, then no external module dependency.
 To provide support for C++, the node.js team is also maintains a C++ wrapper module (created on top of N-API) called [node-addon-api](https://github.com/nodejs/node-addon-api).
 This wrapper is not part of node.js core, still it is maintained by the node.js team.

+The node team has done a good job by creating a set of N-API and node-addon-api examples in a single repository, and it can be accessed from [node-addon-examples](https://github.com/nodejs/node-addon-examples).
+It has helped me a lot when I started learning N-API; in fact most of the examples in this repository are either a direct copy of it or enhancing by deriving the concept from it.

 ### Native addon functionalities coved in this example